 Each vial contains 0.5 x 106 cells frozen in 0.5 ml media.

-The relevant protocol can be downloaded from the iPSC landing page.
+The JAX standard protocol can be downloaded from the iPSC landing page.

 The identification number on the frozen vial is different from the product code of the cell line that is displayed on the website or in your order confirmation email.
 To trace the vial number back to the identity of the cell line, please use the package insert that shows the vial number for each product code after Sample ID.
 You can use your confirmation email to associate the product code with the cell line.
 An example of a tube and its unique 10-digit number is in the The JAX Standard Protocol which can be downloaded from the main webpage.